 Next, we'll set up the billing rules for the selling plan in the bottom section of the selling plan settings.
 These settings will control how the selling plan bills your customers repeatedly.

-Interval - This setting has two controls.
+Delivery Frequency - This setting has two controls.
 It allows you to choose how often the selling plan will bill your customers and on what frequency (daily, weekly, monthly, yearly).
-In our example, we'll select 1 for the interval and weekly for the frequency settings, so the customers are charged weekly.

 If you wanted to bill the customers every two weeks, you'd select 2 for the interval and the weekly frequency.

 The interval settings also control how often orders will be generated in your Shopify store.
-For example, if your selling plan bills the customer every week, then orders will be generated every week.
+For example, if your selling plan bills the customer every week, orders will be generated weekly.

-Selling Plan Description (advanced settings) - This is displayed to customers on product pages after they select a specific selling plan.
+Description - This is displayed to customers on product pages after they select a specific selling plan.
 It's a good place to provide extra information about the specific selling plan and appears as a text block.

 Discount or manual price - This setting controls the pricing for the selling plan and works with the "adjustment value" setting.